droiddevgeeks/droiddevgeeks.github.io/about.markdown

 permalink: /about/
 ---

-I Kishan Kumar Maurya, an Android Developer having experience of 4.5 years in developing mobile application, thier support and maintainnace.
+I Kishan Kumar Maurya, an Android Developer having an experience of 4+ years in developing mobile application, thier support and maintainnace.
 I have develop around 8-9 mobile application.
 Most of them are live on play store.